 Anita is also the Enrollment Coordinator at Music Center of the Northwest, a community music school in the Greenwood neighborhood of Seattle.

-Erin is a member of the National Association for Music Education, International Trumpet Guild, International Women's Brass Conference, Missouri Bandmaster's Association, and Sigma Alpha Iota International Music Fraternity.
+Erin is also a member of the National Association for Music Education, International Trumpet Guild, International Women's Brass Conference, Missouri Bandmaster's Association, and Sigma Alpha Iota International Music Fraternity.

 Hua Ma begins an appointment as Associate Professor of Music and Center of Music and Arts Vice Chair at Shanghai Maritime University, where she conducts the Wind Ensemble, the Chamber Symphony and the Chinese Orchestra and directs the undergraduate program in music education.
 As wind ensemble conductor for ten years at SMU, Hua led students in different departments who are non-music majors and developed the Center of Music and Arts into a major music education institute.